140+ First Apartment Essentials & Necessities [♥️Checklist](Last Updated On: August 20, 2021)

 - Cooking utensils

 - Comfortable couch – let’s face it, the centerpiece of every living room is a couch.
-Make sure that your couch is comfortable (so you can host parties or movie nights) but also that it matches your style.
+Make sure that your couch is comfortable (so you can host parties or movie nights) and matches your style.

 - Coffee table – a living room would look empty without a coffee table.
-This simple piece of furniture is very useful but it can also help you express your personality.
+This simple piece of furniture is handy, but it can also help you express your personality.
 Don’t forget to buy coasters to keep your coffee table looking petty!

 - Cushions, beanbags, and other sitting alternatives

 - TV and TV stand – getting a TV is always a great investment.
 It is definitely not an essential item for your living room, but it can be great for throwing movie nights or enjoying your favorite TV shows.

 - Lamps and extra lighting – neither you nor your friends would enjoy spending time in a dark living room.
 Add some style and functionality to this room by picking out cool lamps.